Masters & PhD Student Resources

 Course selection is made in consultation with your supervisor.
 If you don’t know who your supervisor is, you can refer back to your offer letter.
 It’s important that you connect with your supervisor as soon as possible.

-You should also consult the Okanagan Academic Calendar for your program requirements and course offerings.
+You should also consult the Okanagan Academic Calendar for your program requirements.

 You can contact the Director of Graduate Programs should you have additional questions.